xxx/spitzonian/README.md

 Probably the Germans say somethin' like quxjqqtz
 I wanna think
 I'm workin' and yer givin' me all this garbage
-I'm goin outta my brain here
+I'm goin' outta my brain here
 I'll talk, I'll tell ya what I'm talkin' about, but maybe I won't.
 But then again, maybe I will
 It's so gangbusters compared to that one
 OH is there to johnny-on-the-spot